Enforced two-step verification

 Each user enables two-step verification on their Atlassian account themselves.
 They can either install a verification app (such as Google Authenticator, Authy, or Duo) on their smartphone, or choose to get the 6-digit code by text (SMS) message.
 When they log in, they check the verification app, or a text message, for a 6-digit code that they enter at the second step.
 Read about how users enable two-step verification.

-As an Atlassian Cloud admin, there are a couple of things you need to have done before you can enforce two-step verification on your user's Atlassian accounts:
+As an organization admin, there are a couple of things you need to have done before you can enforce two-step verification on your user's Atlassian accounts:

-- Verified one or more domains, to confirm you own those – see Domain verification.
+- Verified one or more domains, to confirm you own those – see Verify a domain for your organization.
 When you verify a domain, all the Atlassian accounts that use email addresses from the verified domain become managed by your organization.

 - Subscribed to Atlassian Access.